Doximity (NASDAQ:DOCS) Price Target Cut to $42.00

-Doximity (NASDAQ:DOCS – Get Rating) had its price objective cut by investment analysts at Canaccord Genuity Group from $47.00 to $42.00 in a research note issued on Friday, Benzinga reports.
-The brokerage currently has a “buy” rating on the stock.
-Canaccord Genuity Group’s price target would indicate a potential upside of 14.07% from the stock’s previous close.
+Doximity (NASDAQ:DOCS – Get Rating) had its target price decreased by Canaccord Genuity Group from $47.00 to $42.00 in a report released on Monday morning, The Fly reports.
+Canaccord Genuity Group currently has a buy rating on the stock.

-In other news, CRO Paul W. Jorgensen bought 15,000 shares of the stock in a transaction that occurred on Friday, May 20th.
-The shares were bought at an average price of $32.19 per share, for a total transaction of $482,850.00.
+In other news, CRO Paul W. Jorgensen purchased 15,000 shares of the company’s stock in a transaction that occurred on Friday, May 20th.
+The stock was purchased at an average cost of $32.19 per share, with a total value of $482,850.00.
 Following the purchase, the executive now owns 197,676 shares in the company, valued at $6,363,190.44.
-The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
 45.21% of the stock is owned by corporate insiders.

 Doximity Company Profile